torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 The first and second fields of the :c:type:`struct pci_device_id
 <pci_device_id>` structure are the vendor and device IDs.
 If you
-have no reason to filter the matching devices, you can leave the remaining fields as above.
+have yes reason to filter the matching devices, you can leave the remaining fields as above.
 The last field of the :c:type:`struct pci_device_id <pci_device_id>` struct contains private data for this entry.
 You can specify any value here, for example, to define